 The $6.6 billion pipeline, owned by TC Energy, is strongly opposed by the Wet’suwet’en Hereditary Chiefs and their supporters.
 There are significant concerns that pipeline construction could harm protected wetlands, erase cultural history and pose a safety threat to Indigenous women as a result of worker camps.

-Alberta, meanwhile, has bet more than a billion dollars on the project moving forward.
-Earlier this year, Premier Jason Kenney’s United Conservative Party government announced a $1.5 billion investment in TC Energy through stocks, as well as a $6 billion loan guarantee in 2021 to help complete the pipeline.
+Alberta, meanwhile, bet $1.5 billion dollars on the project moving forward.
+Premier Jason Kenney’s United Conservative Party government announced a $1.5 billion investment in TC Energy through stocks, as well as a $6 billion loan guarantee in 2021 to help complete the pipeline.

-Construction on the 269-kilometre Canadian portion of the pipeline began this summer.
+Construction on the 269-kilometre Canadian portion of the pipeline began last summer.
+According to a fall update, construction was underway at the five pump stations in Alberta and along the pipeline right-of-way.

 Enbridge’s Line 3 pipeline aims to replace the existing 34-inch diameter pipe running from outside of Edmonton to Superior, Wisconsin, with a 36-inch pipe along most of the route to nearly double its capacity to 760,000 barrels per day, according to the U.S. project page.